-This section??is the space for anything that does not neatly sit on any other page on this site.
-In a world that is over classified, overcategorised and overdefined, there is likely to be a need for a bit of openness, vagueness and complexity.
+This section is the space for anything that does not neatly sit on any other page on this site.
+In a world that is over classified, over-categorised and over-defined, there is likely to be a need for a bit of openness, vagueness and ambiguities (and even oddity).

 Moving the mountain– A full-length document bringing together a number of 2003 seminar and conference inputs describing the origins, mechanisms and progress of Birmingham’s city-wide programme to bring literacy and numeracy levels up to national levels from a very low starting base, via a multiagency partnership company arrangement.

 Core Skills Development, Birmingham and Geoff Bateson: Progress on all fronts – An overview of the literacy/numeracy developments in Birmingham since 1995.

 Core Skills Achievements in Birmingham: Surely a reason to claim success – At the end of its planned attempt to bring about substantial changes in the core skills levels of the city as a whole, the Core Skills Development looks at what it considers to be success for Birmingham.

 The several articles in this section cover an overview of places whose names end in -stan; famous people with the name Stanley; and then an imaginative leap that begins to speculate what might happen if several (historical or fictional) people were to go on a grand adventure together in some of the -stan countries.

 - Prospectus for the first great tour of the Stans